Diverse perceptual biases emerge from Hebbian plasticity in a recurrent neural network model

 Abstract

 Perceptual biases offer a glimpse into how the brain processes sensory stimuli.
-While psychophysics has uncovered systematic biases such as contraction and repulsion, a unifying neural network model for how such seemingly distinct biases emerge from learning is lacking.
+While psycho-physics has uncovered systematic biases such as contraction (stored information shifts towards a central tendency), and repulsion (the current percept shifts away from recent percepts), a unifying neural network model for how such seemingly distinct biases emerge from learning is lacking.
 Here, we show that both contractive and repulsive biases emerge from continuous Hebbian plasticity in a single recurrent neural network.
-We test our model in three experimental paradigms: a working memory task, a reference memory task, and a novel “one-back task” that we design to test the robustness of the model.
+We test the model in four different datasets, two sensory modalities and three experimental paradigms: two working memory tasks, a reference memory task, and a novel “one-back task” that we designed to test the robustness of the model.
 We find excellent agreement between model predictions and experimental data without fine-tuning the model to any particular paradigm.
 These results show that apparently contradictory perceptual biases can in fact emerge from a simple local learning rule in a single recurrent region of the brain.

 Article activity feed